-Return value/code Description ERROR_SUCCESS 0x00002344 FRS_ERROR_CONTENTSET_NOT_FOUND The content set was not found.
+Return value/code Description 0x0000000 ERROR_SUCCESS The method completed successfully.
+0x00002344 FRS_ERROR_CONTENTSET_NOT_FOUND The content set was not found.
 0x000024FE FRS_ERROR_CSMAN_OFFLINE The server is not currently participating in the replication of the specified replicated folder.

 Exceptions Thrown: No exceptions are thrown beyond those thrown by the underlying RPC protocol [MS-RPCE].